 We (Inedo) make Continuous Delivery and Continuous Delivery (CI/CD) tools, advocate for CI/CD use in modern organizations and use CI/CD internally.
 Obviously, we’ve been thinking about these new deployment options and assessing them from a CI/CD standpoint.

 We’ve discovered that when it comes to the new deployment options, “just because you can doesn’t mean you should.”
 Practically, almost all of the new deployment options will not have a home in companies using CI/CD for internal applications.

 Again: The advice in this article is for organizations using CI/CD.
 CI/CD processes make these “deployment options” impractical, but organizations not using CI/CD should investigate these options further to make the best decision.

-How to use these methods are unclear; WHY to use them in a CI/CD world is even less clear.
+How to use these methods is unclear; WHY to use them in a CI/CD world is even less clear.
 Therefore, we’ve scoured Microsoft’s documentation to bring you a clear primer on what each of these is (and isn’t) and why you should (or shouldn’t) use them.

 Jump to “Interpreting Microsoft’s New Deployment Options for CI/CD Users”

 What AREN’T “.NET5+ Deployment Options”?

 Back in the 1950s and 60s, a computer was a person.
 But (to quote The Matrix), “Then man made the machine in his own likeness.”
 The term “computer” didn’t change, but its definition changed over time.

 In a similar way, terms like “deployment” existed before Continuous Integration and Continuous Delivery (CI/CD) and were later picked up and redefined by CI/CD.
 This can lead to some serious confusion, especially about this topic.

 Just like “publishing” in this case doesn’t mean “publishing to the NuGet Gallery” or similar, “deployment” in the CI/CD sense means something different than Microsoft means in the “new deployment options.”